for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 of its possibilities!

-Several great and newer alternative exist, the most notable being HyPhy which is also implemented in the Datamonkey [web server](https://www.datamonkey.org/).
+Several great and newer alternative exist, the most notable being HyPhy [(Pond et al., 2019)](https://doi.org/10.1093/molbev/msz197) which is also implemented in the Datamonkey [web server](https://www.datamonkey.org/).
 The server is currently down because it's being fully used to study COVID-19: you can follow this effort [here](http://covid19.datamonkey.org/).
 It includes an almost real-time update on which sites are found to be undergoing postive selection, which is quite [impressive](https://observablehq.com/@spond/natural-selection-analysis-of-sars-cov-2-covid-19).